SAP-archive/data-intelligence-codejam-exercises/README.md

-# Data Engineering with SAP Data Hub - CodeJam Exercises
+# Data Engineering with SAP Data Intelligence - CodeJam Exercises

 ## Description
-This repository contains the material for the CodeJam on SAP Data Hub (to be renamed to SAP Data Intelligence with ver.
+This repository contains the material for the CodeJam on SAP Data Intelligence (known as SAP Data Hub before ver.
 3.x).

 ## Requirements
 You need to have your own laptop with administration rights.